McKael/madonctl/templates/README.md

 ### Template development

 Here's a list of available commands (please check the Go template documentation for the built-in functions):
-- fromunix UNIXTIMESTAMP
+- fromunix UNIXTIMESTAMP *converts from UNIX timestampto date*
+- tolocal TEXTRFC3339DATE *converts a RFC3339 date string to a local time*
-- fromhtml HTMLTEXT
+- fromhtml HTMLTEXT *converts HTML to plain text*
-- wrap TEXT
+- wrap TEXT *rewrap text, with indent and max width*
-- trim TEXT
+- trim TEXT *trims text whitespace*
-- color COLORSPEC\
+- color COLORSPEC *sends an ANSI color code sequence*\
   COLORSPEC is a string with the following format: `[FGCOLOR][,BGCOLOR[,STYLE]]` or `reset`.

 Examples: